cagintopkaya/atomic-design/README.md

 ```
 atomic-design/src/assets/css/sass/config/_buttons.scss
 ```
-And how I use them in:
+And how they're used in:
 ```
 atomic-design/src/assets/css/sass/molecules/_content-footer.scss
 ```
-To understand my DRY approach.
+To understand the DRY approach.

-And please also see this configuration map:
+And also see this configuration map:
 ```
 atomic-design/src/assets/css/sass/molecules/_simple-form.scss
 ```
-And how I use it in
+And how it's used in
 ```
 atomic-design/src/assets/css/sass/organisms/_article.scss:77
 ```
-Derived from this reusable SCSS plugin which I prepared for making forms:
+Derived from this reusable SCSS plugin which is prepared for making forms:
 ```
 atomic-design/src/assets/css/sass/addon/modules/simple-form/_simple-form.scss
 ```